SamiAbouAsali/automated-plant-watering-system/README.md

 I also stored the moisture readings in an ArrayList and used them to create a live graph so I could see how the readings changed over time.

 ## Technologies I've Used
--Java
+- Java
--Firmata4j
+- Firmata4j
--Princeton StdDraw
+- Princeton StdDraw
--Arduino IDE
+- Arduino IDE

 ## The Hardware
--Moisture sensor
+- Moisture sensor
--Arduino Grove Beginner Kit
+- Arduino Grove Beginner Kit
--Water pump
+- Water pump
--MOSFET board
+- MOSFET board
--8V battery
+- 8V battery
--Micro USB to USB A connection
+- Micro USB to USB A connection

 ## Testing